Pyrdacor/Amberstar/FileSpecs/Items.md

 - 0F: Key
 - 10: Normal item (quest items, etc)

-## Special item types

-- 0: None
-- 1: Compass
+## Item flags

-- 2: **Unknown**
+- 01: Cursed
-- 3: Magical picture
-- 4: Wind chain
-- 5: Map locator
+- 02: Not important (can be dropped or left)
-- 6: Clock
+- 04: Stackable
+- 08: Destroy after usage (keys and some quest items, potions and spell scrolls seem to omit this though)
+- 10: Removable during fight (some equipment has this)

 ## Equip slots